David Burke: Solastalgia

 Richmond Art Center, 2540 Barrett Avenue, Richmond, CA 94804

-About the Greenhouse Exhibition Series: The Greenhouse is an exhibition series that focuses on the climate crisis and environmental justice movements in Richmond, CA. The greenhouse effect is a central metaphor for understanding the conditions that account for life on earth as well as how global warming and thus catastrophic climate change work.
-In this three-part series, Richmond Art Center presents the work of Tanja Geis, David Burke, and Abi Mustapha, who together tell a story and activate an experience of resilience and growth, culminating in a celebration of local environmental activists.
-Geis transplants imperiled regional fauna, ocean litter, and sculpted intertidal muck into The Greenhouse; Burke tends to the Anthropocene’s industrial production, ecological destruction, and potential regeneration; and Mustapha gathers a bouquet of portraits honoring great Richmonders who have come to our environmental rescue.
-Seedlings of hope and flowerings of progress are big parts of the landscape in Richmond.
+The Greenhouse is an exhibition series presented in Richmond Art Center’s West Gallery throughout 2023.
+It focuses on the climate crisis and environmental justice movements in Richmond, CA. The greenhouse effect is a central metaphor for understanding the conditions that account for life on earth as well as how global warming and thus catastrophic climate change work.
+In this three-part series, the art of Tanja Geis, David Burke, and Abi Mustapha together tell a story and activate an experience of resilience and growth, culminating in a celebration of local environmental activists.
+The Greenhouse is organized in partnership with Round Weather and curated by its director Chris Kerr.